 What About Pool Shocking?

 “Shocking” your pool means adding additional chlorine sanitizer to the water to raise the level of Free Chlorine (FC), so that contaminants are destroyed.
 This does not mean simply dumping an indiscriminate amount of chlorine into your pool.
 A strong smell of chlorine doesn’t indicate a clean pool.
 When your pool water is clean and balanced, it should be virtually odor-free.
+Excells amounts of chlorine will burn your eyes and irritate your skin.
 You should shock your pool periodically when:

 - Algae starts growing in the water